 Western Power will provide a discount to the applicable reference tariff in circumstances where the service allows for facilities and equipment connected behind the connection point (including distributed generating plant and other non-network solutions) that results in Western Power's capital-related costs or non-capital costs reducing as a result of the entry point for the distributed generating plant or other non-network solution being located in that particular part of the covered network.
-In situations where a user connects facilities and equipment (including distributed generating plant) to the Western Power Network and has applied and been assessed as resulting in Western Power's capital-related costs or non-capital costs reducing as a result of the entry point for the distributed generating plant or other non-network solution being located in that particular part of the covered network.
-In situations of the non-network solution being located in that particular part of the distributed generating plant or other non-network solution being located in that particular part of the covered network, the discount to be applied is an annualised discount amount (which can be no greater than the annual charge), calculated as the present value of FCp less FCn over a period of Y years using discount rate W.
+In situations where a user connects facilities and equipment (including distributed generating plant) to the Western Power Network and has applied and been assessed as resulting in Western Power's capital-related costs or non-capital costs reducing as a result of the entry point for the distributed generating plant or other non-network solution being located in that particular part of the covered network, the discount to be applied is an annualised discount amount (which can be no greater than the annual charge), calculated as the present value of FCp less FCn over a period of Y years using discount rate W.